raphaelbastide/vomimage/README.md

 ## How it works
 Vomimage reads, displays and load the content of an image folder simlpy by clicking on a fat button.
 This project needs to be cleaned but works fine.

+## Customize
+Chose the directory you want to browse images from in index.php
+    $directory = "images/";

 ### Params
 In vomimage.js